Following on from the political diversion in Branding, let’s take a more practical view of what branding is and how and why we might use it.

 It is through these words that we can establish who we want to be in the eyes of our stakeholders and, by applying those words to everything we do, be and show our brand.
 We can show different aspects of our personality to different stakeholders depending on how we interact with them.
 It’s like people.
 As individuals, we do not have a single personality that we show to everyone; we act differently, if only slightly, with every person or in every group.
 We alter our behaviour to act appropriately in many different situations.
 We should expect that our approach to our stakeholders will likewise vary and that we will communicate with them in different ways.

-As I write this, it begins to sound daunting; maintaining all these different relationships, showing different sides to our personality.
+As I write this, it begins to sound daunting; maintaining all these different relationships, showing different sides of our personality.
 However, it is something we do as individuals all the time and bringing it to a company is a matter of awareness, understanding and buy-in from everybody and everything that represents the company.
 But, there is a simple place to start.
 Think of yourself, or yourselves, as being your company.
 In order to achieve your mission, who do you need on board?
 What do you need them to do?
 What do you need them to think of you in order for them to do what you need?
 If your company, your product, your service, your event were a person, how would you want stakeholders, service users and customers to think of that person?
 What are the characteristics that each type of stakeholder wants and likes?
 Once you have these words, it comes to the matter of conveying those as a reality.
 How is this done?
 By dressing appropriately, of course, but also by being these characteristics in every interaction.
 Websites and promotions, for sure, but also reports, application forms, our attitude when we answer the phone, the attitude of those that deal with the public, how clean and ordered our premises is, how we react when we don’t know what to do … Every time we interact with our stakeholders, we are giving meaning.
 We can choose that meaning or not, but it will, nonetheless, be conveyed.

 So brand!
 Decide the brand.
 Communicate it internally and externally.
 Be it, do it, work it and live it.
 Just be ethical about it.
 As we’re seeing in Ireland at present, unethical branding can have consequences far beyond the reach of a company exposed for such deception.